Health for kids: the role of your family GP

 Asthma

-If your child has asthma they might have a wheeze when breathing, be short of breath either during physical activity or while they’re resting, have a persistent dry cough, or cough during physical activity or at night.
+If your child has asthma they might have a wheeze, difficulty breathing or a persistent cough, particularly at night or after physical activity.
 If you think your child has asthma, see your GP.

 Colds